 - To a contract relating to a loyalty program for a single good or service or a set of goods or services determined at the time of entering into a contract relating t a loyalty program.

 The regulations governing loyalty programs are aligned with those that have been in effect in Ontario since January 1, 2018.

 The final regulations can be found in the Gazette Officiel du Quebec, July 18, 2018, Vol 150, No 29.
 A news release was issued (in French only) and is available here.

-If you have any questions, please contact the CMA Government and Consumer Affairs team.
+If you have any questions, please contact the CMA Public Affairs team.